 - Set your oven to 400° F

-- Sauté your spinach until just slightly wilted, about 1-2 mins.
+- While the squash is cooling, sauté your spinach in a pan with a teaspoon of olive oil until it is just slightly wilted, about 1-2 mins.

 - When squash is cool enough to handle (but not cold!) cut off the skin and cut the flesh into rough chunks.

-- Combine the squash, chickpeas, roasted tomatoes, spinach, garlic, and seeds together and serve.
-Add salt to taste.
+- Combine the roasted squash, garlic, chickpeas, tomatoes, and spinach, together.
+Add salt to taste and serve.
 You could also sprinkle with feta cheese!